hakuzumon/neuralnet/README.md

 This Rust project is a port of the neural network example from [Chapter 1](http://neuralnetworksanddeeplearning.com/chap1.html) of "Neural Networks and Deep Learning" by Michael Nielsen.
 Instead of using the MNIST dataset, this implementation uses the XOR function as the training example.

+This is mostly a personal Rust exercise, and you probably don't want to use it for anything.

 ## Features

 - Simple feedforward neural network